 Food & Living

-As Stanford’s largest auxiliary departments, Residential & Dining Enterprises (R&DE), which includes Student Housing, Stanford Dining, Hospitality & Auxiliary Services and Stanford Conference Services, provides housing and food for over 13,000 students and family dependents, and hosts over 20,000 summer conference visitors each year, in more than 350 buildings that make up one-third of the campus.
+As Stanford’s largest auxiliary department, Residential & Dining Enterprises (R&DE) includes Student Housing, Stanford Dining, Hospitality & Auxiliaries and Stanford Conferences.
 R&DE is the largest provider of food service on campus, serving more than six million meals annually.
-R&DE’s efforts directly impact student learning, the overall campus culture, and the lives of Stanford’s students after graduation.

 R&DE's Sustainable Living and Sustainable Food Program help to embed sustainable behaviors and choices into the daily habits of students, provide sustainable, humane, and socially-responsible foods whenever possible, reduce waste in operations, and educate the community.
 Learn more about ongoing initiatives.